 You can use Cloudflare Workers to proxy your Plausible Analytics requests.
 Cloudflare Workers offers free service for up to 100,000 requests per day.
 All you need to set it up is a free Cloudflare account.

-Step 0: Sign up for a free Cloudflare account if you don't have an account already
+Step 0: Sign up for a free Cloudflare account if you don't have an account already and add your site

-Now, the Plausible script should be accessible at the following url:
+Now, the Plausible script should be accessible at the following URL:

 Once you have the URL for your script, you can replace your Plausible Analytics script tag in the Header (